Properties

 }

-Making the set block private makes it impossible for an external class to set the value of the property.
+Making the set block private makes it impossible for an external class to change the value of the property, making it effectively read-only to the outside world.

 public class Car